Last updated April 2016

 1985 DHSS appealed to House of Lords.
 The Law Lords, led by Lord Fraser, ruled that the DHSS guidance was not unlawful and this was reinstated immediately.

-1986 Following a full review, revised guidelines, based on the House of Lords ruling, were produced in March(12).
+1986 Following a full review, revised guidelines, based on the House of Lords ruling, were produced .

-3 Nursing and Midwifery Council, The Code: Standards of Conduct, Performance and
+3 Nursing and Midwifery Council, The Code: Professional Standards of Practice and Behaviour for Nurses and Midwives (NMC, 2015).

-4 Department of Health et al, Working together to safeguard children: a guide to inter-agency working to safeguard and promote the welfare of children (Stationery Office, 1999).
+4 Department of Health, Working together to safeguard children: a guide to inter-agency working to safeguard and promote the welfare of children (HM Government, 2015).

-8 Scottish Executive, Health Department, A Good Practice Guide on Consent for Health Professionals in NHS Scotland (Edinburgh, Scottish Executive, 2006).
+8 Scottish Executive, Health Department, A Good Practice Guide on Consent for Health Professionals in NHS Scotland (PDF) (Scottish Executive, 2006).

 British Medical Association.
-Consent, rights and choices in health care forchildren and young people.
-BMJ Books, 2001.
+Consent, rights, and choices in health care for children and young people (BMA, 2001).

-General Medical Council, Consent: Patients and Doctors Making Decisions Together (London: GMC, 2008)
+General Medical Council, Consent: Patients and Doctors Making Decisions Together (GMC, 2008).

-Royal College of General Practitioners et al. Confidentiality and young people:improving teenagers’ uptake of sexual and other health services.
-RCGP and Brook, 2000.
+Royal College of General Practitioners et al. Confidentiality and young people: improving teenagers’ uptake of sexual and other health services (PDF) (RCGP, 2011).